metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 Then once you commit, open `todo-tree` to review what to do next.

-**Avoid making huge changes to existing code** without first attaching valid reasons, new code and additions is not problem though.
+**Avoid making huge changes to existing code** without first attaching valid reasons, new code and additions should not problem though.

 [Table of Contents](#table-of-contents)

 ## Portability and other systems

-At the moment focus is on Windows Firewall, if you want to extend code base to other firewalls go ahead, it surely won't be easy!
+At the moment focus is on Windows Firewall, if you want to extend code base to other firewalls or operating systems go ahead, it surely won't be easy!

-If you decide to do so it is mandatory that these code additions are done on separate branch, which should then be regularly maintained for any changes on master branch, up until you are done.
+If you decide to do so it is mandatory that these code additions are done on separate branch, which should then be regularly maintained and merged with develop branch for new changes, up until you are done.

 The plan is to expand this project to manage [nftables][nftables] firewall on linux and other systems.

 [Table of Contents](#table-of-contents)